urras/pirateget/README.md

 PB archive scripts
 =====================
-This is an upt-to-date fork of Karel Bílek's scripts at http://runn1ng.github.io/
+This is an up-to-date fork of Karel Bílek's scripts at http://runn1ng.github.io/

 Pirate Bay archival
 =====================